TeraokaKanekoLab/cocoa-demo/README.md

 - C++ graph analysis engine (built with CMake)
 - Suggest API to assist name input
 - Interactive post-process adjustment via a slider with server-side re-evaluation
+- Multi-port frontend server so that up to four independent browser sessions can run in parallel

 Repository Structure (excerpt)
 ---